atalanda/webdev-meetup/slides/concourse.md

 ## Basic Kanban
   - Kanban (= japanese term for signboard)

-  - Method to uncover waste withing a value stream
+  - Method to uncover waste within a value stream

   - Buckets with a sign and filled with material